Astrology Home Astrology Blog Star Guide Horoscopes Love Horoscopes Tarotscopes Compatibility Astro Shop Guest Book

 Dragon's Head

 Caput Draconis, or Moon's North Node.
-The sign and degree occupied by the Moon when crossing the ecliptic from south to north lattitude.
+The sign and degree occupied by the Moon when crossing the ecliptic from south to north latitude.
 It is usually considered somewhat benefic, and is the opposite of the Dragon's Tail (Cauda Draconis), the South Node, which is considered malefic.
 In Indian astrology, the Dragon's Head is called Rahu and the Dragon's Tail is called Ketu and both are considered malefic, though less so for Ketu.
 These significant points traditionally have the strength of a planet and are especially important in directions and transits.
 More on Dragon's Head & Tail.

 Dragon's Tail